VybCoding/OneWonderLake/replit.md

 ## Core Mission
 Unite currently unincorporated neighborhoods—specifically "doughnut hole" islands and edge subdivisions like Deep Spring Woods and Sunrise Ridge—under a single Wonder Lake village government.

-## Key Campaign Arguments
+## Key Campaign Arguments (5 Pillars)

+The campaign argues that annexation is not just beneficial, but strategically necessary to secure the community's future.
+Each pillar is presented as a clickable card on the homepage with in-depth content in a dialog.

-### 1. Bringing Tax Dollars Home
+### 1. Bring State Tax Dollars Home
 Capture LGDF (Local Government Distributive Fund) money that currently stays with the state to fund Wonder Lake infrastructure and services.
+This creates new revenue without raising property taxes.

+### 2. Gain a Voice (Representation)
+Move from "postal code residents" to voting citizens.
+Annexation gives residents the immediate right to vote for the Village President and Trustees, ensuring the government that impacts their daily lives actually answers to them.

+### 3. Define Our Future (Self-Determination)
+Shift the power from County officials to neighbors.
+This allows Wonder Lake to protect its rural character and invest in its identity as a safe, recreational family community.

-### 2. Local Control & Property Rights
+### 4. Establish Local Control & Protect Rights
 Use Pre-Annexation Agreements to "grandfather" existing rural liberties (sheds, fences, etc.) while ensuring unified code enforcement protects property values.

-### 3. Improved Safety & Services
+### 5. Improve Safety & Services
 Replace sporadic County Sheriff coverage with dedicated Village policing and fund local amenities like playgrounds and green spaces.

-### 4. The "Inevitability" Argument
+### Supporting Argument: The "Inevitability" Factor
 For residents in identified "force annexation" zones (<60 acres, wholly surrounded), voluntary annexation allows them to negotiate terms now rather than facing involuntary inclusion later.

 ## Technical Implementation